SamihaFansur/COM3420-Team24-Project/README.md

 * `bin/webpack-dev-server` for live reloading in one terminal.
 * `rails s` to start the server in another terminal.
   Log in to the site using your University credentials (again you must be connected to the Sheffield VPN.)

+If you experience a 'connection to server' error in the above steps, start a postgresql server using:
+* `sudo service postgresql start`

 ### Setting User Role